stevenhurwitt/aws-data-analytics/readme_docker.md

 # enhancements

 - lambda function to backup s3 to local daily (aws s3 sync...)
-- glue function for s3 to docker postgres (aws is $6 a day??? could use a smaller instance?)
+- glue function for s3 to docker postgres (aws is $2 a day???)
 - airflow to gracefully restart streaming and producer jobs as needed
 - could move from docker-compose local streaming app to cloud based
 - kubernetes cluster w/ raspberry pis and local pc